statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 .7. confirmation that the oil tanker has on board an STS operations Plan meeting the requirements of regulation 41.
 3. If the estimated time of arrival of an oil tanker at the location or area for the STS operations changes by more than six hours, the master, owner or agent of that oil tanker shall provide a revised estimated time of arrival to the Party to the present Convention specified in paragraph 1 of this regulation.

+### CHAPTER  9

+####SPECIAL REQUIREMENTS FOR THE USE OR CARRIAGE OF OILS IN THE ANTARCTIC AREA

+### Regulation  43

+####Special requirements for the use or carriage of oils in the Antarctic area

+1. With the exception of vessels engaged in securing the safety of ships or in a search and rescue operation, the carriage in bulk as cargo or carriage and use as fuel of the following:

+.1. crude oils having a density at 15°C higher than 900 kg/m <sup>3</sup>;

+.2. oils, other than crude oils, having a density at 15°C higher than 900 kg/m <sup>3</sup> or a kinematic viscosity at 50°C higher than 180 mm <sup>2</sup> /s; or

+.3. bitumen, tar and their emulsions,   shall be prohibited in the Antarctic area, as defined in Annex I, regulation 1.11.7.
+2. When prior operations have included the carriage or use of oils listed in paragraphs 1.1 to 1.3 of this regulation, the cleaning or flushing of tanks or pipelines is not required.

 ### Appendix  I

 ####LIST OF OILS